sldesnoo-Delft/q1simulator/README.md

 # Conditional execution
 The simulator generates triggers according to the acquisition thresholds.
-At startup the simulator determines the dependencies between trigger producers and trigger consumers.
-It executes the trigger producing sequencers before the trigger consuming sequencers.

 The simulator takes the trigger network latency into account, but does not check whether triggers overlap.